 Labor force participation: still hovering around 62.3%, meaning nearly 4 in 10 working-age adults aren’t in the workforce.
 They’re not counted as unemployed because they’ve stopped believing employment is possible.

-Source: Bureau of Labor Statistics Employment Situation (February 2026)
+Source: Bureau of Labor Statistics Employment Situation (March 2026), CNBC: March 2026 Jobs Report

 European Union